-For notational simplicity, the summation over the lattice $\Z^d$ will be omit in all coming results.
-There will be a summation over $\Z^d$ when the letter $l$ involved without ambiguity.
-The following facts for the heat kernel of $\L^{b,\eta}$ are adapted from \cite[Theorem 1.5]{CZ18}. \begin{proposition} There is a unique function $q^{b,\eta}(t;x,y)$ which is jointly continuous on $(0,\infty)\times\T^d\times\T^d$ and periodic in $x,y$ of period 1, and solves both of the following variation of parameters formula (or Duhamel's formula)
+For notational simplicity, the summation over the lattice $\Z^d$ will be omitted in all coming results.
+Keep in mind that there will be a summation over $\Z^d$ whenever the letter $l$ involved in the expression without ambiguity.

+The following facts for the heat kernel of $\L^{b,\eta}$ are adapted from \cite[Theorem 1.5]{CZ18}, where the authors omitted the proof and pointed out that they can be similarly proved as in \cite{BJ07}.
+Since the two-sided estimates of the heat kernel of $\L^{b,\eta}$ are important for later use and also for the main part of the paper, we will only elaborate their proof. \begin{proposition} There is a unique function $q^{b,\eta}(t;x,y)$ which is jointly continuous on $(0,\infty)\times\T^d\times\T^d$ and solves the following variation of parameters formula (or Duhamel's formula)

-and satisfying that for every $T>0$, there is a constant $C = C(c_0,T,\|b\|_0)>0$ such that on $(0,T]\times\T^d\times\T^d$,
+and satisfying that for every $T>0$, there is a constant $C = C(c_0,T,b_0)>0$ such that on $(0,T]\times\T^d\times\T^d$,

 Moreover, $q^{b,\eta}$ enjoys the following properties. \\ (i) (Conservativeness).
 For all $t>0$, $x\in\T^d$, $\int_{\T^d} q^{b,\eta}(t;x,y)dy=1$. \\ (ii) (Chapman-Kolmogorov equation).
 For all $s,t>0$, $x,y\in\T^d$,